 Elementor was immediately popular when it was initially released in June 2016.
-The plugin managed to rack up over 10,000 activate installations in only three months and 15 months later the developers have managed to grow their user-base from 10,000 users to over 300,000 users.
+The plugin managed to rack up over 10,000 activate installations in only three months, and 15 months later, the developers have managed to grow their user base from 10,000 to over 300,000 users.

 One of the reasons the free version of Elementor grew so quickly is because the developers offered a user-friendly experience with features that were normally only found in premium drag and drop page builders.
 Their pro version, which is what we will be looking at today in this article, unlocks all features of Elementor.

-Elementor will give you complete control over every page on your website using a beautiful front-end visual editor.
+Elementor gives you complete control over every page on your website using a beautiful front-end visual editor.

 You will be pleased to hear that you can use any WordPress widget with Elementor.
-This opens up limitless opportunities for integrating widgets from your favourite WordPress plugins.
+This opens up limitless opportunities for integrating widgets from your favorite WordPress plugins.

-Every aspect of Elementor is open source, mobile-friendly, and optimised for search engines.
-A large collection of pre-made templates are also provided.
-These can be used unaltered or used as a base to create your own design.
+Every aspect of Elementor is open-source, mobile-friendly, and optimized for search engines.
+A large collection of premade templates is also provided.
+These can be used unaltered or as a base to create your own design.
 All templates can be saved and applied to other pages.
 They can also be exported and imported.

 Using Elementor Pro

-Once you have activated Elementor you will see a “Edit with Elementor” link in your post and page list pages.
+Once you have activated Elementor, you will see an “Edit with Elementor” link in your post and page list pages.
 You can jump directly to the live editor by clicking on this link.

-At the top are essential elements such as columns, headings, images, videos and maps.
-The next section displays all pro elements and then there are sections for general elements and WordPress widgets.
-The large number of elements means that you need to navigate using a scrollbar.
+At the top are essential elements such as text, headings, images, videos, and maps.
+The next section displays all pro elements, and then there are sections for general elements and WordPress widgets.
+The large volume of elements means that you need to navigate using a scrollbar.

-You can change every aspect of a content element in this area and change the layout, styling, colours, and more.
-Since Elementor uses a visual editor, you can see any changes you make occur in real-time.
+You can change every aspect of a content element — the layout, styling, colors, and more.
+Since Elementor uses a visual editor, you can see any changes you make in real-time.

-At the very top of the the panel is the Elementor logo and two buttons to the left and right.
+At the very top of the panel are the Elementor logo and two buttons to the left and right.

-The button on the left brings up a settings box where you can change colours, page settings, global settings, and more.
+The button on the left brings up a settings box where you can access site settings, the theme builder, and user preferences.